 Tiny Steps in Giant Footprints

 These days, they don’t make victims like they used to.
-So says Cass in Collecting Cass, my 21st century reimagining of the classic themes explored by John Fowles in his fabled yarn, The Collector.
+So says Cass in Collecting Cass, my 21st century reimagining of the classic themes in John Fowles fabled yarn, The Collector.

 Published in 1963, The Collector launched John Fowles’ stellar career.
 It earned critical acclaim for its chilling portrayal of obsession and continues to be a touchstone for psychological thrillers.
 Its themes of control, isolation, and the dehumanizing effects of obsession resonate deeply, even today.